 Talent attraction relates specifically to the elements within the recruitment timeline that support attracting prospective candidates, through to the point of applicant capture.
 It is effectively a part of the process – as opposed to the whole Talent Acquisition process.
 For clarity, this includes: job advert writing, job advert optimisation, media channel selection, job posting and applicant capture.

 Talent attraction strategy is a topic that I have covered previously in other articles, in significantly more detail.
 This element of the recruitment process is by far the most complex and challenging.
 Each aspect of the talent attraction process can be further broken down into many components, that can each influence the eventual outcomes.

-There is a common belief the talent attraction strategy needs to continue beyond the receipt of the application itself, because when job advertising is done well, there will be an increase in passive applications that need effective nurturing to retain their interest (reduce drop off) and increase commitment levels.
+There is a common belief the talent attraction strategy needs to continue beyond the receipt of the application itself.
+This is because when job advertising is done well, there will be an increase in passive applications that need effective nurturing to retain their interest (reduce drop off) and increase commitment levels.
 Although a grey area, I would argue strongly that nurturing and screening need to work hand-in-hand to be effective, and clearly form a separate stage in the recruitment process to Talent Attraction.

 Recruitment strategy can relate to any aspect or stage in the recruitment life-cycle where performance and effectiveness can be measured.
 However, for recruitment itself to become ‘strategic’ it would by definition need to answer the following questions: Who do we want to recruit?
 Where should I recruit from?
 What tools and sources should I use?
 What messages should I communicate?
 And what external factors need to be considered?

 The term “strategic,” is used to describe actions that, while they are not integral to day-to-day operations, have the potential to significantly improve the efficiency of tactical work by delivering improved outcomes.
 When a strategy is being deployed, the processes and outcomes will of course vary because each of these questions can be answered differently.

 We can deploy recruitment strategy within each phase of the recruitment process.
 During the Talent Attraction phase for example, an individual can apply for a job with varying degrees of commitment depending on their motivations and circumstances.
 In this example, a well written job advert has the potential to get a candidate more excited by the opportunity and prospect of working for that company, and working within that team and doing that job.
 When these positively combine they will subsequently increase the level of interest and commitment within the individual.

-Strategy and recruitment tactics during this phase not only increases the probability of retaining the candidates interest, but also, reduces the risk of drop-off and maintain enthusiasm towards screening tasks, that may be deployed by the recruiter.
+Strategy and recruitment tactics during this phase not only increases the probability of retaining the candidates interest, but also, reduces the risk of drop-off and maintained enthusiasm towards screening tasks, that may be deployed by the recruiter.
 Processes it is said maintains order and internal efficiency, while strategy and tactics influence outcomes and performance.

-Ongoing improvements to recruitment strategy can come from analyzing outcomes at each stage of the recruitment management process, and refining those execution tactics, in order to improve the probability of getting better results in the future.
+Ongoing improvements to recruitment strategy can come from analysing outcomes at each stage of the recruitment management process, and refining those execution tactics, in order to improve the probability of getting better results in the future.

 Recruitment terminology has the propensity to confuse and this can lead to poor decision making.

 Talent Attraction is not Talent Acquisition, and in fact, most ATS and HR systems (those with a recruitment module) that often claim they do ‘Talent Attraction’, in fact do not.
 This type of misleading sales and marketing is commonplace and creates confusion that can lead to companies buying expensive products and services that don’t do the job they wanted it to.

 Recruitment technology and tools still need recruitment strategy to devise effective processes that optimize results.
-At every stage in the recruitment cycle performance and outcomes can be optimized by the recruiter.
+At every stage in the recruitment cycle, performance and outcomes can be optimized by the recruiter.